shaneapowell/EventHorizonIlluminate/README.md

-# NOTES for v2:
-- add usbhid.jspoll=1 to /boot/config.txt
-- use Atmel USB VID/PID (https://microchipsupport.force.com/s/article/Using-Atmel-VID-PID)
-- Add auto-config support to retro arch? (https://github.com/libretro/retroarch-joypad-autoconfig/blob/master/hid/8BitDo_Zero2_gamepad_BT.cfg)
+# UPDATE(Jan 13 2021) - Major Re-Write and Re-Work under way v2.0 is going to be a vast improvement.
+Please Stand By.

 # INCOMPLETE - A work still in progress...
 Please check back soon!! #
 This project is a work in progress with very active development.
 Please be patient and check back soon for a complete and useable tool.

+# NOTES for v2:
+- add usbhid.jspoll=1 to /boot/config.txt
+- Add auto-config support to retro arch? (https://github.com/libretro/retroarch-joypad-autoconfig/blob/master/hid/8BitDo_Zero2_gamepad_BT.cfg)

+# TBD...

 # Arcade Illuminate
 A super-simple circuit board and python script that can control arcade cabinet button LEDs.
 Have the buttons light up on a per-game or per-system basis.
 It's running on my system with 5v LEDs, but should have no problem running almost any voltage, and up to about an amp of current.
 If you have the skills to build your own RetroPie cabinet.. odds are you have the skills to build one of these circuit boards.